steveoni/ckanext-forum/README.md

 its dev requirements).
 Contributions welcome.

 ### Testing with Postgres
 To run full production tests on postgres run.
-These are the tests that the travis build will run
+These are the tests that git actions will run

     pytest --ckan-ini=test.ini ckanext/issues/tests